antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

     [**Figure 12: t-SNE: Using the DBSCAN selection**](_static/images/Samplemaps/Tsne_dbscan_param.png)

-4. Click 'Build Track for subset' to create tracks of these groups, in the same way as described in step 3 of the lasso tool above.
+4. Click *Build Track for subset* to create tracks of these groups, in the same way as described in step 3 of the lasso tool above.
 The created tracks are stored and can be used as group parameters for further usage.
-Just as the lasso tool, the DB-scan tool is available for both t-SNE maps and PCA plots.
+Just as the lasso tool, the DB-scan tool is available for both t-SNE maps, UMAPS and PCA plots.

 Final remarks
 ----------------------------